 This custom model provides a template for calculating the impact of a 25% tariff on goods from China imported into the U.S. including average unit cost increase, margin hit in basis points, earnings reduction and average unit retail necessary to offset tariff impact.

 Search Coverage List, Models & Reports

 Search Results1-10 out of 242

-The January reading plummeted, falling two rankings from December’s reading of 3/10, suggesting investors started re-shorting stocks during the January rally after being sidelined at year end.
-In January 45.7% of retailers posted a short position >15% (up from 39.1% in December).
-Since we last published this report on 12/17/18, the XRT is up 1% vs. the S&P 500 +4%.
+The April reading was the fourth consecutive month at 1 or the worst score possible.
+In April, 50% of retailers posted a short position >15% (up from 47.8% in March).
+We note the percentage of retailers with a short position over 15% continues to increase month-over-month.
 We rank Sector Sentiment on a scale of “1” being the most negative sentiment to “10” being the most positive sentiment.
 The basis for the ranking is based on the number of retailers in the sector with >15% short positions.

 - 1 of 25

 - next →